 In a general sense, when we talk about food health and safety, we’re looking at it from a hygiene perspective.
 It’s all about the preparation, serving, handling and storing of foodstuffs in such a way that contamination, food borne diseases or harm is prevented.

 It is important to note that in a lot of circumstances, food hygiene and food safety are used interchangeably.
 But there are significant differences between the two which make them important to distinguish between.
 Food safety is an umbrella term.
-It covers all of the practices which go into making sure that food is fit for consumption, and it does it well.
+It covers all of the practices which go into making sure that food is fit for consumption.

 On the other end of the spectrum, you’ve got food hygiene.
 This is much more specific, and is all about food safety via the correct handling of food stuffs.